 Also Read - Renault Triber vs Hyundai Venue

 That said, there are a few features that buyers would miss even after buying the Triber’s top variant, like alloy wheels, height-adjustable driver’s seat, electrically-foldable ORVMs and steering-mounted controls.
+There's also no armrest for front and rear seat occupants.
 These, and more features that are on offer on the top variants of most mid-size hatchbacks like Maruti Suzuki Swift and Hyundai Grand i10 Nios.
 So, while RXZ variant is worth the upgrade, you might still be left wanting as far as features are concerned.